adcloud/git-updates-tracker/README.markdown

 # About

 A utility to inform the PivotalTracker.com of Git pushes.
-Iterates over commits and posts infos if it consists a vaild story number: [#123123]
+Iterates over commits and posts infos if it finds a vaild story.

 # Installation